w3c/wai-curricula/content/designer/interaction-and-feedback.md

   * using the Enter key to enter a specific component and to select a specific item on a component
   * using the arrow keys to move through list items and grid cells
   * using the escape key to exit components
+  * first letter navigation to jump to specific pieces of data in lists and grids
   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * define keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies when possible, and collaborate with developers to provide mechanisms to remap or disable conflicting shortcuts